ChrisMarLie/HTMCXX/README.md

 ## Usage

 Building HTML is very easy.
 To create a tag, you simply need to create an object of the type you need, and when doing so, you can pass as many HTML attributes as you want, also as objects.
 To add nested tags within the tag, you simply call your HTML tag as if it were a function, and its parameters are those nested tags.
-Example (without namespaces):
+Example:
 ```
+namespace attr = htmcxx::attributes;
+namespace tag = htmcxx::tags;

 //Create new section tag with id attribute, and a paragraph inside
 auto tag =  tag::section{attr::id("hello-world-container")}
             (